Why Advanced Placement (AP) Courses Are So Important

 Your AP courses will often exceed core curriculum requirements.
 Suppose you completed AP Physics, AP Chemistry, and AP Biology with a score of a 4.
 All these will technically get you college credits.
 But if your destination college requires only two Natural Science courses to be completed as part of its core curriculum, only two of the three AP courses that you worked so hard for will qualify for credit.
 This is one reason that students who have 15 AP courses are often able to transfer only 8-9 AP courses for credit.

 The College Board allows you to cancel your AP score if you are not happy with your performance in an exam.
 Score cancellations are permanently deleted from your record.
+You will need to fax or snail-mail the form to the College Board with your signature.
+The form will ask you for the exam code.
+Find it on page 4 here:

 Nearly all universities disallow changes to a student record once an AP credit is claimed.
 Contact us if you have questions about which courses to transfer for your desired major.